Czech billionaire Kellner killed in Alaska helicopter crash | Business

 Czech billionaire Kellner killed in Alaska helicopter crash

-Petr Kellner, the Czech Republic's richest man and founder of investment group PPF, was one of five people killed when their helicopter crashed on a skiing trip in Alaska.
-Kellner, 56, was among the passengers and pilot killed on Saturday in the crash near Knik Glacier northeast of Anchorage, Alaska State Troopers said.
+Petr Kellner, the Czech Republic's richest man and founder of investment group PPF, was killed in a helicopter crash on a skiing trip in Alaska.
+Kellner, 56, was among the five, including the pilot, killed on Saturday in the crash near Knik Glacier northeast of Anchorage, Alaska State Troopers said.

 One survivor was taken to hospital, they said, adding the group had been on a heli-ski tour.
-Kellner avoided public attention but was known to be a keen skier.
-A picture of him snowboarding was published in one PPF annual report.
+Kellner, who avoided public attention, was featured in one PPF annual report on a snowboard.

 PPF controls telecoms firms in central and eastern Europe including O2 Czech Republic, Telenor CEE and CETIN.
 Its biggest firm is consumer lender Home Credit, active in markets including Russia, China and India.